DougLau/booky/README.md

 ### Lexicon

-The `lex` sub-command lists words from the built-in lexicon.
+The `word` sub-command lists words from the built-in lexicon.

 - Looks up all entries matching the provided word
 - The `-f` option lists all known word forms
+- The `-c` option filters words by class
-- With no options, all lexicon entries are listed
+- With no options, all entries are listed

 ### Highlighting